Rock Island II Site

-The Rock Island II site is located on the south side of Rock Island, in Door County, Wisconsin, United States, at the mouth of Green Bay, within the boundaries of Rock Island State Park.
+The Rock Island II Site is an archaeological site located on the south side of Rock Island, in Door County, Wisconsin, United States, at the mouth of Green Bay, within the boundaries of Rock Island State Park.
 It is classified as an Early Historic site with occupations by the Potawatomi, Huron, Petun, Ottawa and Wyandot tribes.
+It was listed on the National Register of Historic Places in 1972, and was designated a National Historic Landmark in 2023.
+It is one of the best-preserved sites documenting early Native-European contacts in the Great Lakes region.

 Discovery

 Cultural remains had been reported on Rock Island and the neighboring islands as early as 1915.
 Intensive excavations were undertaken from 1969-1973 under the auspices of Lawrence University.
 The large amount of cultural remains and extensive research into historic records revealed that Rock Island was the island called “Island of the Pouteouatamis” AKA “Island of the Hurons” by early French explorers.
 Through careful examination of the archaeological record, the researchers were able to match 4 major occupation zones to historically recorded Native American occupations.
 These Native American tribes were in fact native to Michigan and Ontario, but had become displaced as a result of the Iroquois Wars.